Her Campus Logo Her Campus Logo

 Alone time is also the perfect opportunity to pick up other new hobbies.
 Maybe you have always wanted to learn a new instrument, and this is your chance to try it.
 Maybe you like writing, but you’ve always felt like you’ve never had time.
 Perhaps you once really loved drawing or crafting, but you lost touch with that when you went to college.
 College doesn’t have to be an all-social sort of time.
 Sometimes it is a place where you can find yourself.
 College is full of a multitude of resources, clubs, and classes, and you should take advantage of that!
 Taking time to yourself can be far more of a blessing than a curse.

-Rebecca Lommers is a writer for Her Campus Washington State University Chapter.
-She also is a non-fiction intern at Blood Orange Review, and in the past, she has worked at the Yakima Herald Republic as a journalist for the high school division of the paper.
-She also has worked in retail at a thrift store.
-Rebecca is a current sophomore at WSU, and she is working towards a degree in English with a focus in Creative Writing and a certificate in Editing and Publishing.
-After graduating, she hopes to become an author or work in publishing as an editor or agent.
+Rebecca Lommers is a writer and editor for Her Campus' Washington State University Chapter.
+She interns as a non-fiction reader at Blood Orange Review.
+She also interns for a literary agency.
+In the past, she has worked at the Yakima Herald Republic as a journalist.
+Rebecca is a current junior at WSU, and she is working towards a degree in English with a focus in Creative Writing, a Certificate in Editing and Publishing, and a Music Minor.
+After graduating, she hopes to become an author, work in publishing as an editor or agent, or work as a professor.
 In her free time, Rebecca likes to write, read, and watch video essays on YouTube.
 She is very passionate about music, and she plays piano and guitar.
-She is currently working on writing a novel that she hopes to one day publish.
+She is writing a novel that she hopes to one day publish.